microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 2. "Workflow" Result contains the tabular/visual output.

-3. Browser/Download Outputs contains all the output files available for downloading.
+3. Download Outputs contains all the output files available for downloading.
 There may be several folders.

 > ![](../_static/images/howto_guides/workflows/quickStart/image11.png)

-This example shows the results of a ReadsQC workflow run which shows run time under the General tab, the workflow results of quality trimming and filtering under the ReadsQC Results tab, and the files available for download (shown in purple) under the Browser/Download Outputs tab.
+This example shows the results of a ReadsQC workflow run which shows run time under the General tab, the workflow results of quality trimming and filtering under the ReadsQC Results tab, and the files available for download under the Download Outputs tab.

 ![](../_static/images/howto_guides/workflows/quickStart/image12.png)

 The full Metagenome pipeline or "Multiple Workflow" run results show the results of each workflow under a separate tab and the associated files available for download are in separate workflow folders under the
-Browser/Download Outputs tab.
+Download Outputs tab.

 ![](../_static/images/howto_guides/workflows/quickStart/image13.png)

 As a second example, the next two figures show the results from the Read-based Taxonomy Classification workflow.
 The summary includes classified reads and the number of species identified for all of the selected taxonomy classifiers.
-The top ten organisms identified by each tool at three taxonomic levels is also provided.
+A list of the top ten organisms identified by each tool at three taxonomic levels is also provided.
 Tabs for each of the classification tools providing more in-depth results are in the Detail section.
-Krona plots are generated for the results at each of the three taxonomic levels for each of the tools and can also be found in the Detail section.
-Full results files (beyond the Top 10) and the graphics are available for download.
+Krona plots are generated for the results at each of the three taxonomic levels for each of the tools and these can also be found in the Detail section.
+Full results files (beyond the Top 10) and the graphics are available for download in the "Download Outputs" section.

 ![](../_static/images/howto_guides/workflows/quickStart/image14.png)